malfattti/garden/The Craft of Research.md

 		- investigate which resources are particularly abundant in your library.
 - How to go from a broad topic to a focused topic
 	- a topic: a starting point for your research (*topos*) from which you can head off in a particular direction and narrow it down from broad to focused
-		- a topic is too broad if you can state i
+		- a topic is too broad if you can state it in four or five words: "Free will in Tolstoy"